MANDATORY CONTINUING PROFESSIONAL DEVELOPMENT PROGRAM

 • Professionally relevant programs, workshops or courses offered at an educational institute or professional or scientific meeting

-• Reading professional literature (journals, books, the College newsletter HeadLines, manuals for new tests, therapy tools, etc.,)
+• Reading professional literature (journal articles, books, manuals for new tests and therapy tools, etc.)

 • Viewing archived webinars/podcasts related to professional activities